bkw777/FluxEngine_Kit/README.md

 But of the several pinouts they called "standard", 2 are actually the same except for STEP+DIRECTION vs STEP_IN/STEP_OUT, and most models that don't have the "daisychain" interface seem to have one of these two versions of "standard".
 So the '''CDC-standard''' hat includes logic to optionally convert the STEP+DIRECTION signals from the FluxEngine to STEP_IN/STEP_OUT signals for the drive if needed.

-For drives that need STEP_IN/STEP_OUT, install the 2 jumpers on STEP_IN and STEP_OUT.
+For drives that need STEP_IN/STEP_OUT, install the 2 jumpers on STEP_IN and STEP_OUT. (earlier and less common drives)
 ![](PCB/out/FluxEngine_Hat_CDC-standard.old.jpg)

-For drives that need STEP+DIRECTION, install the 2 jumpers on DIR and STEP.
+For drives that need STEP+DIRECTION, install the 2 jumpers on DIR and STEP. (default, later and more common drives)
 ![](PCB/out/FluxEngine_Hat_CDC-standard.new.jpg)

 If you don't need the STEP_IN/STEP_OUT option, you don't need to populate C1 or U1 or the jumper pins.
 Just use solder or wire in place of the STEP & DIR jumpers and leave the U1 and C1 footprints empty.